LOADING ...

 Rickety-tickety-tin,

-All they found were some bones,
+All they ever found some bones,

 And occasional of skin, of skin,